 The pandemic gave rise to new trends in the automotive sector

 Pawel Grygirl: The pandemic had a tremendous effect on the development of patient monitoring tools that could be transferrable to the automotive sector, at least potentially.
 One can imagine medical tools for measuring the temperature and monitoring the overall state of the driver and the passengers that could be installed in cars and in public transport.
 There’s also a huge demand for introducing shuttle vehicles that could be used for transporting severely ill people to and from hospitals.
 These could operate without being overseen by medical staff, especially if the vehicles were equipped with patient monitoring solutions.
 This way, they could be supported by an ambulance crew when/if necessary.

 One can also imagine delivering medication and food to people in quarantine, using electric vehicles with no emissions.
 It could be in progress 24/7, without any humans involved.

-This pandemic has unveiled a few more areas where autonomous driving could be introduced and where a change in our thinking about mobility in general could be beneficial.
-Companies are unlikely start spending tens of millions of dollars to get these solutions faster, but the current situation is a proof that it’s worth developing them.
+This pandemic has unveiled a few more areas where autonomous driving could be introduced and where a change in our thinking about mobility, in general, could be beneficial.
+Companies are unlikely to start spending tens of millions of dollars to get these solutions faster, but the current situation is proof that it’s worth developing them.

 What about the further development of autonomous cars, carsharing solutions or head-up displays?